 The best way to accomplish this is to contact an experienced Lincoln strangulation lawyer who can describe the potential consequences of this charge and explain your options.
-An assault defense attorney at Berry Law Firm who understands how local courts prosecute strangulation cases will work to refute the charges brought against you and fight to secure a favorable outcome in your case.
+An assault defense attorney at Berry Law who understands how local courts prosecute strangulation cases will work to refute the charges brought against you and fight to secure a favorable outcome in your case.

 Characterizing Assault by Strangulation